 My HomeLink works for my garage door but not my gate.
 Why?

 The two devices likely use different frequencies or security protocols.
 HomeLink can hold three independent channels, each paired to a different device.
-If the gate's frequency or rolling-code system isn't supported by your specific HomeLink module — especially in cars from before 2014 — the gate pair will silently fail to hold.
+If the gate's frequency or rolling-code system isn't supported by your specific HomeLink module — for example, a 433 MHz gate in a car older than 2007, since only select 2007-and-newer vehicles reach 433 MHz — the gate pair will silently fail to hold.

 Can I program HomeLink without the original handheld remote?

 Yes, on most modern openers built since the mid-1990s.
-Press the opener's LEARN button (orange/purple/yellow/green/red depending on era and brand), then press and hold the HomeLink button you want to assign for up to 30 seconds, watching for the opener's LED confirmation.
-The handheld remote isn't required for the standard LEARN procedure — it's only needed for the older 'training mode' on Security+ 2.0 systems.
+Press the opener's LEARN button (orange/purple/yellow/green depending on era and brand), then within about 30 seconds press and hold the HomeLink button you want to assign, watching for the opener's LED confirmation.
+On Security+ 2.0 (yellow-button) units you may need to press the HomeLink button up to three times to finish the rolling-code handshake.
+Programming from the original handheld remote is the other supported path on modern HomeLink — but if you've lost it, the LEARN-button method on the motor head needs no remote at all.

 How many times can I re-pair HomeLink before it's time to give up on it?